hexojs/site/source/api/index.md

 ## Execute Commands

-Any command can be called explicitly using the `call` method on the Hexo instance.
-Such a call takes two arguments: the name of the command, and an options argument.
-Different options are available for the different commands.
+Any console command can be called explicitly using the `call` method on the Hexo instance.
+Such a call takes two arguments: the name of the console command, and an options argument.
+Different options are available for the different console commands.

 ``` js
 hexo.call('generate', {}).then(function(){